simonski/battling/README.md

 ### Playing a card.

 At their turn the player nominates a card and a unit then turns the card over.
 The card should explain what you can do with the power up.
 If the card being played is "on" another player, then the other play can look at their non-blind cards and cancel the attacking card if that works.

+Here's a list of cards.
+Make a bunch of them up with some not unreasonable title depending on the situation.

+* Movement Multipliers

+	* The whips of the master are upon us! - Moves 2x faster for 3 turns
+	* Super Run Magic -  +5 to move value for 1 turn
+	* Magic Wings - float +20 above the battlefield

+* Curses for Movement

+	* Bogged down - enemies fall into a bog, Subtract 5 from their move count this turn.
+	* My eyes are blind!
+I cannot see! - your enemy has to move in a random direction this turn.
+Direction chosen by roll of dice for the clock time.
+	* Superglue you - enemies are stuck to the spot for 1 turn

+* Attack Modifiers

+	* Flaming Blade - add 2 to attack count
+	* Red rage - add 4 to attack

+* Defense Modifiers

+	* Shield of Kruthia - add 5 to defense roll count
+	* Blinding Flash - add 3 to defense roll count

 ## Summary